AdnanSlef/spartans-ectf-2023/README.md

 the intention of each of the functions.
 Reading the header files (`*.h`) listed in each README will give helpful insight into how our design works, before diving into code in the `*.c` files.
 Macros, structs, and organized function declarations can be found in the `*.h` files.
-Code comments for each step of a function can be found in the `*.c` files.
+Docstrings for each function and code comments for each step of a function can be found in the `*.c` files.

 We hope that this documentation helps you get a clear picture of our design and how it functions.